ekaestle/baytomo3d/README.md

 There are two example files in the folder

 __run_baytomo3d_joint.py__
 __run_baytomo3d_bodywaves_only.py__

 These examples use subsets of the original datasets used in the publication of Kaestle et al., 2024.
 Have a look at the user defined parameters at the beginning of each example script.
 The input data format is explained there as well.
-Make sure that the run script you want to execute is in the same folder as the baytomo3d folder.
+Make sure that you do not change the folder structure: The baytomo3d folder has to be a subdirectory of your working directory from which you exectute the run script.
 It is then recommended running these examples with
 ```bash
 mpirun -np 4 python run_baytomo3d_...py
 ```